 Plug In Your Personality

 More than ever, the lines are blurring between the professional and the personal and a lot of that is thanks to social media.
 It’s now commonplace and encouraged to infuse your personality into your workplace.
-If there’s things you are passionate about outside of work, don’t be afraid to talk about them at work!
-Let your managers, co-workers and clients get to know you on a more personal level.
+If there are things you are passionate about outside of work, don’t be afraid to talk about them at work!
+Let your managers, co-workers, and clients get to know you on a more personal level.
 It helps humanize you as a person instead of just a face behind a computer screen or a voice over the phone.
 You can also plug in your personality by including your interests or a fun fact about yourself in your resume and LinkedIn profile.
 That piece of information is almost guaranteed to become a talking point in your next interview!
+Read more about how to show your personality at work here.

 Read more about personal branding in L&I’s Making Your Mark: Infusing Your Personal Brand into Your Professional Life event recap!